Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 ## Save the model

 The final task is to serialize the model and download it from your Azure notebook so the same model can be used in other applications.
-Serialization is performed by calling `pickle.save()` in Python's [pickle](https://docs.python.org/3/library/pickle.html) module.
+Serialization is performed by calling `pickle.dump()` in Python's [pickle](https://docs.python.org/3/library/pickle.html) module.
 In this case, there are two entities that need to be serialized: the machine-learning model itself, and the dictionary (vocabulary) created by `CountVectorizer`.
 The latter can be accessed through `CountVectorizer`'s `vocabulary_` attribute.

 1. Run the following code in the notebook to generate a pair of **.pkl** files containing the serialized model and vocabulary: